KNX-FM

-KNX-FM (97.1 MHz, "KNX News 97.1 FM") is a commercial radio station in Los Angeles, California, United States.
-The station is owned by Audacy, Inc. and airs an all-news radio format in a full-time simulcast with KNX (1070 AM).
-The station has studios at the intersection of Wilshire and Hauser Boulevards in the Miracle Mile district of Los Angeles, and the transmitter on Mount Wilson.
+KNX-FM (97.1 MHz, "97.1 The Fan LA") is a commercial sports radio station in Los Angeles, California, owned by Audacy, Inc. The station's studios are located at the intersection of Wilshire and Hauser Boulevards in the Miracle Mile district of Los Angeles, and its transmitter is atop Mount Wilson.

 In addition to a standard analog transmission, KNX-FM broadcasts in the HD Radio format and streams online via Audacy.
-KNX-FM’s HD2 subchannel carries Audacy's LGBTQ-oriented talk/EDM format "Channel Q", and KNX-HD3 features a non-stop dance mixshow format billed as "Fire Lane".
+KNX-FM's HD2 subchannel carries a simulcast of KNX-AM that was formerly used on the HD1 channel and KNX-HD3 features a non-stop dance mix-show format billed as "Fire Lane".

 History

 Early years

 In 1954, the station signed on as KFMU and operated under that call sign during the 1950s and early 1960s.
 It was originally licensed to the Los Angeles suburb of Glendale and was owned by Nicolas M. Brazy.
 KFMU aired an easy listening format known as "Good Music".
 The station was a subsidiary of Metropolitan Theatres Corp., which by 1959 was program testing KFMW in San Bernardino, and held a permit for a KFMX in San Diego as well as two other stations.
 (KFMX-FM is now a mainstream rock station in Lubbock, Texas.)

 In the late 1960s, KFMU was purchased by Storer Broadcasting and became home to KGBS-FM, as a sister station to KGBS (1020 AM).
 The two stations carried a country music format.
 Since its AM station was a daytimer, only authorized to be on the air during daylight hours, the FM station allowed the format to be heard around the clock, for those who had FM radios.
 In the early 1970s, the station experimented with rock and roll and pop music formats before switching to a soft country format in 1973, when it adopted the name "Gentle Country".
 During the July 8, 1972, edition of American Top 40, Casey Kasem listed KGBS as the show's affiliate in Los Angeles.
 In 1976, KGBS-FM continued with its country music format while its AM sister station switched to top 40.
 On August 28, 1978, the FM station changed its callsign to KHTZ while continuing with its country music format.

 On July 31, 1979, Storer, after having sold the AM radio station which was now known as KTNQ (Ten-Q), moved its top-40 format to 97.1 FM and began broadcasting as KHTZ ("K-Hits").
 For a few hours, the two stations simulcast the signal until KTNQ switched to Spanish-language programming at noon.
 Within a few weeks, KHTZ evolved into an adult contemporary outlet.
 On November 27, 1985, the station changed its callsign to KBZT and was known as "K-Best 97".
 (The KBZT calls are now assigned to an alternative rock station downstate in San Diego.)